bateau84/openttd/README.md

 to enable loading of save/autosave/exit.sav.
 For Openttd to save on exit you need to set "autosave_on_exit = true" in your openttd.cfg file under the [gui] section.

+Set UID og GID of user in container to be the same as your user outside with seting env PUID and PGID.
+For example

+    -e PUID=1001 -e PGID=1000

 For other save games use

     -e "loadgame=true" -e "savename=your/save/game.sav"